 - On Seeking Extra Help: “If you find yourself struggling in a class, don’t wait!
 Reach out right away for help from a teacher or tutor.”

-As you can see, it’s important as a freshmen to take ownership of your experience and performance by reaching out to teachers, guidance counselors, coaches, directors, and, of course, MEK Review for help or direction when you need it.
+As you can see, it’s important as a freshman student to take ownership of your experience and performance by reaching out to teachers, guidance counselors, coaches, directors, and, of course, additional support such as our teachers at MEK Review for help or direction when needed!

 Tip #3.
 Know your weaknesses.

-Our upperclassmen also stressed the importance of identifying your areas of weakness as soon as possible.
-You may have aced math all your life, but have an experience similar to one of our upperclassmen who struggled in her Calculus class until she reached out for help.
+Our BCA upperclassmen also emphasized the importance of identifying your areas of weakness as soon as possible.
+You may have aced math all your life, but reach a stumbling block when the math topics increase in difficulty.
+One of the upperclassmen described struggling intensely in her Calculus class until she reached out for help.

 You have too many other responsibilities and coursework in high school.
 Ignoring the root of the problem will only make you fall further behind.
 Instead, reach out for help right away to fix it as soon as possible.